Skip to main content

 • emotional

-Players express a strong emotional connection to the game, highlighting a deep investment in the central orb, which suggests that it plays a significant role in their overall experience and engagement with the narrative.
+Players express a strong emotional connection to the game, highlighting a deep investment in the characters or elements, such as the orb, which enhances their overall experience.

 • “I am very emotionally invested in this orb.”